OCLC-Developer-Network/oclc-auth-node/examples/clientCredentialsGrant/README.md

-# Explicit Authorization Flow example
+# Client Credentials Grant

-Explicit Authorization Flow requires a user to sign into OCLC in order to receive an Access Token.
+Client Credentials Grant flow *does not* require a user to sign into OCLC in order to receive an Access Token.
+This flow assumes the client has already validated the user.

-See [Explicit Authorization Code](https://www.oclc.org/developer/develop/authentication/access-tokens/explicit-authorization-code.en.html) at the OCLC Developer Network for more details.
+See [Client Credentials Grant](https://www.oclc.org/developer/develop/authentication/access-tokens/client-credentials-grant.en.html) at the OCLC Developer Network for more details.

 ## Usage